Automated synthesis: Applications

 Automated synthesis systems find new applications with a development of new robotic platforms.
 Possible applications include: uncontrolled synthesis, time-dependent synthesis, radiosynthesis, synthesis in demanding conditions (low temperatures, presence of specific atmosphere like CO, H2, N2, high pressure or under vacuum) or whenever the same or similar workflow needs to be applied multiple times with the aim to: optimize reactions, synthesize many derivatives in small scale, perform reactions of iterative homologations or radiosynthesis.

 Automated synthesis workflows are needed both in academic research and a wide array of industrial R&D settings (pharmaceuticals, agrochemicals, fine & specialty chemicals, renewables & energy research, catalysts, polymers, ceramics & abrasives, porous materials, nanomaterials, biomaterials, lubricants, paints & coatings, home care, personal care, nutrition, forensics).

+Iterative homologations

+Automated iterative homologation enables stepwise construction of carbon chains through repeated one-carbon extensions of boronic esters.
+Two reactions adapted to automation are the Matteson homologation, which inserts a methylene unit via chloromethyllithium, and chiral carbenoid homologation, which uses lithiated benzoate esters.
+Both methods have been implemented on robotic platforms under low-temperature, inert conditions.
+Using these techniques, up to six consecutive C(sp³)–C(sp³) bond-forming homologations have been performed without manual intervention, representing the highest number reported in an automated synthesis.
+The approach has also been applied to the synthesis of intermediates of the natural product (+)-kalkitoxin.

 Polymers

 Parallel synthesis

 Overall, automated synthesis has improved the efficiency for the parallel synthesis and combinatorial methods of polymers.
 These techniques aim to design new materials, in addition to studying the relationships of their structure and properties.
 However, while screening for polymers enables this investigation, it becomes increasingly demanding for researchers to create the libraries for these synthetic compositions.
 In addition, preparation requires a large number of repetitive reactions to be completed, leading to an immense burden of planning and labor.
 Using automated synthesis, this process can be refined, increasing the efficiency of the reaction and removing the impact of human error.